Sales and Trading

 Prop traders have the freedom to trade that agency traders do not; however, they are still restricted by risk limits set by the investment firm.

-There is a third type of trader, as a flow trader, that is sort of a hybrid between an agency trader and a prop trader.
+There is a third type of trader, a flow trader, that is sort of a hybrid between an agency trader and a prop trader.
 Flow traders can be simultaneously trading on behalf of clients and on behalf of the investment firm when, for example, a client wants to buy shares of a stock that the investment firm holds and wants to sell.
 The flow trader makes the buy on behalf of the client, but by selling the client shares the investment firm owns, is also acting as an agent for the firm.

-While it’s important to understand the basic types of trading, it’s also important to keep in mind that concepts such as agency trading and prop trading are just general categories and that trading is often not as clear as black and white as those distinctions.
+While it’s important to understand the basic types of trading, it’s also important to keep in mind that concepts such as agency trading and prop trading are just general categories and that trading is often not as clearly black and white as those distinctions.
 For example, portfolio managers of hedge funds and mutual funds are investing on behalf of clients, which makes them agency traders, but are also typically free to make pretty much whatever investments they want to, so in that sense they are prop traders.

 Traders are typically differentiated not just by how they trade – agency or prop trading – but by what they trade.
 At an investment or commercial bank, traders are divided into different groups that handle trading different types of securities, such as fixed income securities, equities, commodities, or foreign exchange.